microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 _Note that this a very important step to aligning with the [VS Code Webview Guidelines](https://code.visualstudio.com/api/references/extension-guidelines#webviews) which states that "all elements in the view [should be] themeable."_

-### Set Theme Listener Utility
+### Configure The Theme Listener Utility

-The first step to this process is to import and declare the `setThemeEventListener` utility inside our extension start command.
-This utility will listen for VS Code theme changes and notify the webview panel context when a change has occurred.
+The first step to this process is to import and declare the `setThemeEventListener` utility inside our extension's start command.
+This utility will listen for VS Code theme changes and notify the webview panel when a change has occurred.

 ```typescript
 import { setThemeEventListener } from "@microsoft/vscode-webview-toolkit";